 Quaker weddings are often attended by relatives and friends who have no previous experience of a meeting for worship, and it is helpful to do as much preparation as possible.
-The couple may feel it helpful to send a copy of the leaflet A Quaker Wedding, and Your first time in a Quaker Meeting, available from the BYM website or Friends House, to invited guests.
+The couple may feel it is helpful to send copies of leaflets about meeting for worship and Quaker weddings, available from the BYM website or the Quaker Centre at Friends House, to invited guests.
 Alternatively they may choose to send a letter in their own words, with the invitation, telling guests of the form of worship, the procedure, and what is expected of them.
 Some couples set up websites to keep their guests in touch with the preparations and including links to the leaflets or other information on Quaker weddings from the BYM website.